 Muscles Targeted by the One-Arm Dumbbell Row

-Commonly called “the lats,” this is a fan-shaped pair of muscles that spans both sides of your mid and lower back that inserts on the upper arm bone.
-The lats are your primary “pulling” muscles and are responsible for extending your upper arm, bringing the arms toward your body, and turning the front of your arms toward your chest.
-When you build up your lats, they give your torso a “V” shape when viewed from behind.
+Commonly called the “lats,” this fan-shaped pair of muscles spans both sides of your mid and lower back.
+As your primary pulling muscles, they are responsible for drawing your arms toward your body, and turning the front of your arms inward.
+When you build up your lats, they give your torso a “V” shape.

-Your trapezius muscles, often shortened to “traps,” is a kite-shaped muscle that runs vertically along your upper spine and fans out toward your shoulders.
-It helps stabilize and articulate your shoulder blades, which move nearly any time your arms move.
-As a result, there aren’t many upper-body movements that don’t involve your traps.
+Your trapezius muscles, or “traps,” are triangle-shaped muscles that run vertically along your upper spine and fan out toward your shoulders.
+They help stabilize and articulate your shoulder blades, which move nearly any time your arms move.
+As a result, most upper-body movements involve your traps.

-The rhomboids are group of muscles that form a diamond-shape on your upper back.
-The rhomboids major and minor run from the inner edge of your scapula to your spine, and together, their primary role is to retract the scapula and help prevent excess movement in the shoulder blades while you throw and push objects.
+The rhomboids are two pairs of muscles located on your upper back.
+Each pair consists of the rhomboid major and minor, which run from the inner edge of your scapula to your spine, forming a diamond shape.
+Their primary role is to retract the scapula and help prevent excess movement in the shoulder blades when you throw and push objects.

-All of these muscle groups are strengthened by the one-arm dumbbell row, helping you become even more efficient at tasks that involve rowing, pulling, and more.
+The one-arm dumbbell row strengthens all of these muscles, helping you become even more efficient at tasks that involve rowing, pulling, and more.